codetit4n/rust-school/lesson-4/Readme.md

 Topic: Learn about Rust concepts: Compound Types, Scopes, Shadowing, and Functions.

-Link to the blog: https://blog.lokeshkr.com/rust-series-4
+Link to the article: https://blog.lokeshkr.com/rust-series-4

 ## How to use this?
 This folder contains cargo projects for 3 concepts: